 This is essentially how Neopolitan pizza is made: it is baked on a hot stone next to an intense source of heat.

 Similarly, Mishna Baba Kama, Chap.
 2, Mishna 3 mentions a Charara, which the Rav Ovadiah from Bartenura translates as a cake baked “on” coals.
 The term “on” can mean “on top of”, but it can also be translated as “beside” or “above.”
 The case there in the Mishna refers to a coal stuck to the cake, presumably because the cake was in direct contact with the coal from being on top of it, or right beside it.

 Mishna Shabbos, Chap.
 1, Mishna 10 mentions Charara Al Gabei Gechalim (Charara on top of coals), and there the Rav Ovadiah from Bartenura translates Charara as pavement cakes.
 In fact, his explanation in that section makes it evident that the Charara is baking on the earthenware surface of the oven, not directly in contact with the coals despite the Mishna saying on top of.

 The floor of the oven is first heated with coals.
 Then the coals are raked to one side.
 Then the cake is placed on the floor, which bakes from below.
-Meanwhile the cake is in proximity to the coals which bake from above.
+Meanwhile the cake is in proximity to the coals which bake the exposed side and top surfaces from above.